-The 'spend-based' method as described in the Scope 3 Guidance is used to calculate these emissions, with industryaverage emissions factors applied based on the economic value of the goods and services.
+The 'spend-based' method as described in the Scope 3 Guidance is used to calculate these emissions, with industry-average emissions factors applied based on the economic value of the goods and services.

 Spend data is broken down according to BHP's internal taxonomy codes and allocated to the most appropriate product group category available within the GHG Protocol Quantis Scope 3 Evaluator tool (Quantis tool).
 The corresponding emissions factors from the Quantis tool are then applied to calculate an overall emissions estimate for this category.
+A weighted average emissions factor is applied for any uncategorised spend.